Question: Why Social Media Becoming a Secret Weapon in College Recruiting

 Being present on social media and recruiting via them not simply means that you are trying to keep up with time (though you’ll definitely look more modern while doing so).
 The most important thing about that is taking a step towards your potential students.
 Sure, they will still be coming to take on-campus tours, they’ll still visit your website.
 But with being present on social media you’ll make sure that the conversation isn’t one-sided anymore.
 The students won’t only come to you – you’ll come to them too, finding them in a place they feel the most comfortable: on social media.

-- What is total quality management
+- Describe the elements of total quality management

 - What is job grading approach